Demystifying the how-to of teaching literacy

-Drawing on Pat's extensive experience as an independent literacy consultant, logonliteracy has developed a range of guides and teaching resources to improve students' reading, writing and literacy skills.
+Drawing on Pat Hipwell's extensive experience as an independent literacy consultant, logonliteracy offers a range of guides and teaching resources that aim to improve students' reading, writing and literacy skills.

 Learning and Teaching Coach

 As a teacher, your book has given me the confidence to teach students how to approach key task words and allows me to develop a framework for breaking down in-class and assessment tasks.
 Many of my students have experience the ‘light-bulb’ moment when they read the definition of the task word and then see it in action.

 How to write what to say is a helpful book as it gives me a variety of sentences and words to choose from.
 Not only is the book small and understandable it does the thinking for you.
 I now no longer have a blank page.
 I can start my sentences easier thanks to the book.

 I am a first year university student (mature aged) and am struggling with writing academic essays for the first time in 30 years.
 I picked up your book and it is already dog-eared.
 It cuts to the chase and is, frankly, far more useful than the many resources and other 'how to write an essay' books I have come across.

 These books give my students the confidence to begin to write and when they have that momentum they write with confidence and style.

 To be honest these books have probably given me a higher score in NAPLAN.

 My son has found this so useful in writing assignments.